 Students enrolled in the Master in Urban Planning (MUP) program can apply for a concurrent degree at the GSD or a joint degree with certain other Harvard schools (HKS, HLS, HSPH).
 The minimum full-time residency for obtaining concurrent degrees is one academic year more than the residency requirement of the longer of the two programs.
 Current students admitted to a second program must, upon admission to the second program, contact the relevant program coordinators to work out an approved plan of study.

 Master in Design Studies (MDes)

-For general information and policies regarding concurrent degrees, visit the Registrar's page on degrees and registration polices.
-It is recommended that students interested in a concurrent degree program schedule an appointment with your Program Coordinator for more information.
+For general information and policies regarding concurrent degrees, visit the GSD Registrar’s page on degree requirements policies.
+MUP’s interested in applying to a concurrent degree program should schedule a meeting with their Program Coordinator.